matrix-org/matrix-spec-proposals/proposals/2191-maths.md

 display the fallback.
 Thus, it is up to the receiving client to decide what commands it will support, rather than dictating what commands must be supported.
 This comes at a cost of possible inconsistency between clients, but is somewhat mitigated by the use of a fallback.
+Clients should, however, aim to support, at minimum, the basic LaTeX2e maths commands and the TeX maths commands, with the exception of commands that could be security risks (see below).

+To improve compatibility, the sender's client may warn the sender if they are using a command that comes from another package, such as AMS-LaTeX.

 ### Lack of libraries for displaying mathematics

-see the corresponding section in [MSC1722](https://github.com/matrix-org/matrix-doc/pull/1722/)
+see the corresponding section in [MSC1722](https://github.com/matrix-org/matrix-spec-proposals/pull/1722/files#diff-4a271297299040dbfa622bfc6d2aab02f9bc82be0b28b2a92ce30b14c5621f94R148-R164)

 ## Security considerations